Hocks Noise Brakers®

 Another type of aural discomfort occurs as a result of abnormal function in the cochlea.
 This condition, called auditory recruitment, creates an abnormal increase in loudness perception.

-Persons who have this condition can find sound levels of only moderate intensity to be quite uncomfortable.
+Persons who have this condition find sound levels of only moderate intensity to be quite uncomfortable.

 Stress